 Formative Assessment and Quick Checks for Understanding

-Tips for Effective Gimkit Implementation in Middle School
+Tips for Effective Gimkit Implementation in Middle School (My Advice)

-Keep it Relatively Short and Engaging
+1. Keep it Short and Focused (The 7-Minute Rule)

 Conclusion